NuriEraySahin/django-sql-middleware-package-demo-project/roadmaps/django_roadmap.md

 <br>
   <ul><i>Querying</i></ul>
   <div style="margin-left:5%">
-  Django ORM, short for Object-Relational Mapping, is a robust technology that enables you to communicate with a relational database using Python code.
-Django ORM enables the manipulation of database records through Python objects and functions, allowing for the creation, retrieval, updating, and deletion of data.

 <div style="margin-top:3%">The Django ORM has a QuerySet API, which enables you to execute intricate queries on your database.
 A QuerySet is a set of database items that can be manipulated by applying filters, ordering, and slicing operations to restrict the results to a particular subset.</div>